-Next start date: September 2014
+Next start date

 Alternative modules may be on offer in year 1 or year 2 due to the variety of specialisms on offer in each Diploma cycle.

-Classes will be held on Wednesday evenings.
+Classes will be held approximately one Saturday per month.

-Find out more
+Find out More

 Tel: 091 492144